tree-schema/tree-schema-self-hosted/README.md

 Complete the following steps to deploy Tree Schema:

 1. Deploy `templates/template_1_ts_ecs_role.yml`.
-This will create an ECS execution role that will pull Tree Schema from the AWS ECR repo.
+This will create an ECS execution role that will pull the containers from the Tree Schema ECR repo.
 The ARN for this role is provided as an output of the template.

 2. Provide the ARN for the role created above to Tree Schema.
 This will grant cross-account access to pull the Tree Schema images.
 If you don't know who to contact please reach out to [developer@treeschema.com](mailto:developer@treeschema.com).